Rosie-Brigham/fun-with-deeplab/README.md

 * Make sure all paths are correct (starting from th `models/research` folder as `CURRENT_DIR`)
 * `NUM_ITERATIONS` - this is how long you want to train for.
 For me, on a Macbook Pro without GPU support, it took about 12 hours just to run 1000 iterations.
 You can expect GPU support to speed that up about 10X.
 At 1000 iterations, I still had a loss of about `.17`.
 I would recommend at least 3000 iterations.
 Some models can be as high as about 20000.
 You don't want to overtrain, but you're better off over-training than under-training.
 (For now, I have only done 1000, as this mac is rubbish and internet is not reliable to connect remotely)
 * `train_cropsize` - this is the size of the images you are training on.
 Your training will go **much** faster on smaller images.
 1000x667 is quite large and I'd have done better to reduce that size a bit before training.
-Also, you should make sure these dimensions match in all three scripts: `train-pqr`,`eval-pqr`, and `vis-pqr.py`. #TODO - find out if 513 is important here....
+Also, you should make sure these dimensions match in all three scripts: `train-pqr`,`eval-pqr`, and `vis-pqr.py`.
 * The checkpoint files (`.ckpt`) are stored in your `PQR_FOLDER` and can be quite large (mine were 330 MB per file).
 However, periodically (in this case every 4 checkpoint files), the oldest checkpoint file will be deleted and the new one added - this should keep your harddrive from filling up too much.
 But in general, make sure you have plenty of harddrive space.

+*to check* - Here I have put the training crop size as 800,467.
+However, in most other places there seems to be a crop size of 513,513.
+Is this isgnificant, and is this why I am seeing errors?